elastos/Elastos.Node/docs/elastos_supernode_usage.md

   compress_log
 ```

-The first argument CHAIN specifies chain (program) name, and the second one, COMMAND specifies the action to perform.
+The first argument CHAIN specifies the chain (program) name, and the second one, COMMAND specifies the action to perform.

 Please be notified that the CHAIN argument is optional.
 If it is absent, all chains will be issued COMMAND.